mhvk/baseband/docs/baseband/new_edv_tutorial.rst

     EDV mismatch when ``verify`` is called during header initialization.

-This can also be used to override :class:`~!baseband.vdif.header.VDIFHeader`'s behavior *even for EDVs that are natively supported by Baseband*, which may prove useful when reading data with corrupted or mislabeled headers.
+This can also be used to override :class:`~!baseband.vdif.header.VDIFHeader`'s behavior *even for EDVs that are supported by Baseband*, which may prove useful when reading data with corrupted or mislabelled headers.
 To illustrate this, we attempt to read in a corrupted VDIF file originally from the Dominion Radio Astrophysical Observatory.
 This file can be imported from the baseband data directory::